 I don’t have one, and I don’t hike on super nasty days, but sure, why not?
-Feel good!
+You should feel good!

-Generally not required for the Catskills because all the summits are treed-in.
+Generally not required for the Catskills because all our summits are treed-in.
 But maybe on those super nasty days…

 Totally a personal choice.
 Currently, I don’t carry either but I’m thinking about a SPOT for some extra security on my solo winter hikes.

 Other Winter Hiking Gear

 - Shortie Pad — the last two sections of a Therm-a-Rest Z Lite are so much better for sitting on than your butt

 - Hand Warmers / Toe Warmers — I carry hand warmers as part of my basic kit, but have never had to use them but have given some to other hikers whose hands became painfully cold

 - Power Brick & Lightning Cable — because really cold days will kill your phone battery quickly

 - Extra Batteries — for your headlamp and DSLR camera

 Food & Energy in the Winter

 In cold weather, you burn more calories.
 You’re also carrying a lot more gear over much tougher terrain.
 There will be hunger!
 Pack some extra high-calorie and quick-energy foods.

 Top Tip: Snickers will freeze quickly but Reese’s Pieces Cups stay soft forever.